Media Convergence Definition, Example Types & Elements

 Figure 3: The Main Entrance of the Tokyo Skytree

 Good time flies so fast.
 It was challenging to realize that I had spent five days here.
 My return flight schedule was at night; I made it to utilize the whole day sightseeing.
 On my fifth and final day in Japan, I visited many historical and traditional places, such as the Imperial Palace, the Sensō-Ji Temple, the National Museum of Nature and Science, and Ueno Park and Zoo.
-In addition, I tested Japanese street food; although these are a little bit expensive, some foods cost cheap.
+In addition, I tested Japanese street food; although these are a little bit expensive, some foods are cheap.

 You can buy souvenirs, gifts, and food cheaply in many places.
-I purchased some pens, gift items, and great souvenirs in Asakusa on Nakam street.
+I purchased pens, gift items, and great souvenirs in Asakusa on Nakam Street.
 It’s a great street to visit and walk along your path to see the traditional temple, and along the walk, you can buy snacks and conventional gifts.
 Japanese people are well organized and always respect the senior people in every sector.
 Traditionally, seniority acted as the prime qualification for holding a higher rank.

 In short, Tokyo is not an ordinary place that I forget quickly.
 According to Japanese "architect Tadao Ando “Look at London or Paris: they are filthy.
 You don’t get that in Tokyo.
 The proud residents look after their city.”
 Traveling to Tokyo was a tour and an experience I earned adequately.
 I can forget my tour, but I cannot forget my experiences.
 So, if you love traveling, you will love Tokyo!